jib/piped/README.md

 * `debug` - log common operations to stderr
 * `trace` - log extensive information about all operations to stderr

-For more information, check the `etc/config.js.example` file.
+For more information, check the [etc/config.js.example](https://github.com/jib/piped/blob/master/etc/config.js.example) file.

 Installation and Configuration
 ------------------------------

  * Install node.js
  * Clone the project
+ * Run `npm install` from the repository root
  * Create a config file `from etc/config.js.example` and put it somewhere
  * Start the Daemon: